libktx/ktx/assets-async/README.md

       finishLoading()
     }
     // Render loading prompt here.
-    // Other than slight performance impact of calling update() each frame,
+    // Other than performance impact of calling synchronized update() each frame,
     // AssetManager does not block the rendering thread.
   }